 Earth Day is an internationally-recognized holiday to raise awareness about solutions for environmental issues.
 Though technically celebrated on April 22nd, Earth Day is a fun opportunity to instill environmentally-friendly values so that Mother Earth is feeling the love all year-round.
-Read on to plan an Earth Day your family will never forget.
+Here are a few creative ways to celebrate Earth Day with the entire family.

 Reminders to “turn off the faucet while brushing your teeth” or “try to take a quick shower” run the risk of being perceived as limiting.
 Instead, turn water conservation into a friendly competition.
 Brainstorm with your family other ways to conserve water.
 For example, put a timer in the bathroom to record water use in the shower and when brushing teeth.
 Perhaps it’s possible to earn bonus points by reusing the same water glass throughout the day or emptying excess water in plants rather than pouring it down the drain.
 See who can use the least amount of water that day, week, or month.
 Up the ante by offering a reward for the Water Conservation Champion.